getify/You-Dont-Know-JS/scope & closure/ch2.md

 It is a strange sort of mind-bending thought to see `with` turning, at runtime, an object and its properties into a "scope" *with* "identifiers".
 But that is the clearest explanation I can give for the results we see.

+**Note:** `with` is not allowed if you use `"use strict"`.
+Which is very much aligned to the fact that Strict mode do not allow automatic/implicit global variable creation.

 ### Performance

 Both `eval(..)` and `with` cheat the otherwise author-time defined lexical scope by modifying or creating new lexical scope at runtime.